-Ecological objective Important flow regime characteristics Focus areas &/or species EF6: Support groundwater conditions to sustain groundwater- dependent biota Large freshes (LF1-4) & bankfull (BK1) and overbank flows (OB1-9) : to contribute to recharging shallow groundwater aquifers in areas where there is a surface- groundwater connection.
+Ecological objective Important flow regime characteristics Focus areas &/or species EF6: Support groundwater conditions to sustain groundwater-dependent biota Large freshes (LF1-4) & bankfull (BK1) and overbank flows (OB1-9) : to contribute to recharging shallow groundwater aquifers in areas where there is a surface-groundwater connection.
 This recharge can reduce the salinity of shallow aquifers & raise water tables, providing critical soil moisture for deep-rooted vegetation in the riparian zone & on low-lying floodplains.
-All areas EF7: Increase the contribution of flows into the South Australian River Murray The full range of flows (baseflows, freshes, bankfull and overbank flows) are required to meet South Australian EWRs for the SA Lower Murray River and floodplain, in addition to Coorong, Lower Lakes and Murray Mouth 87 .
+All areas EF7: Increase the contribution of flows into the South Australian River Murray The full range of flows (baseflows, freshes, bankfull and overbank flows) are required to meet South Australian EWRs for the SA Lower Murray River and floodplain, in addition to Coorong, Lower Lakes and Murray Mouth 88 .
 Freshes and larger flows are particular important in spring and early summer but are also required through autumn.
 A range of in-channel flows (10,000-45,000 ML/d) are required annually (annual to biannual for the upper end) between September-March for 60-90 days.
 Floodplain asset require overbank flows ideally during September-December for 30-60 days.
 These range from small overbank flows of 50,000 ML/d for 30 days with an average recurrence interval (ARI) of 1.6 years (60% of years), medium size overbank flows of 60,000-70,000 ML/d with an ARI of 2-2.6 years (40-50% of years), and larger overbank flows of 80,000 ML/d for 30-60 days every 3.6-7.6 years (13-27% of years).
+These flows will also contribute to EWRs for the Coorong, Lower Lakes and Murray Mouth, including barrage outflows to support the Coorong and Murray Mouth throughout the year, with peak barrage outflows in October-December.
 River Murray and Lower Darling flows in all PUs.
 It's particularly important to preserve the integrity (shape, magnitude and timing) of flow pulses coming from the Lower Daring River and overbank events in Mid Murray, as these are likely to contain vital nutrients and carbon necessary to drive food webs in the SA Lower Murray, Coorong, Lower Lakes and Murray mouth.
 Protecting flow pulses from upstream also provides opportunity for movement and dispersal of native fish and other biota to/from the Lower Murray.

-87 SA DEWNR (2017).
+88 SA DEWNR (2017).
 Long Term Environmental Watering Requirements for the South Australian River Murray Water Resource Plan Area.